6 Useful Yoga Poses for Inflexible People

 Downward Facing Dog

-The downward-facing dog (possibly the most famous yoga pose of all) is probably one of the harder exercises in terms of inflexible yoga poses on this list, but it’s still one to work up to before you try anything too drastic.
+The downward-facing dog (possibly the most famous yoga pose of all) is probably one of the harder exercises in terms of inflexible yoga poses on this list.
+However, it’s still one to work up to before you try anything too drastic.
 It’s a natural pose and doesn’t require you to hold your weight too much either.
 You can use extra support too if you need it.